martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 ## The CERTIFICATE_PROOF Frame {#cert-proof}

-The `CERTIFICATE_PROOF` frame proves possession of the private key corresponding to an end certificate previously shown in a `CERTIFICATE` frame, along with its certificate chain in the same or other `CERTIFICATE` frames.
+The `CERTIFICATE_PROOF` frame proves possession of the private key corresponding to an end certificate previously shown in a `CERTIFICATE` frame.

 The `CERTIFICATE_PROOF` frame defines one flag: